 Diastolic heart failure is a well recognized companion of diabetes .Several possible second hit suspect mechanisms have been described in diabetes including deposition of glycation products and increase in myocardial cell tension.

 Of course there is much more to it than that.
 Normal healthy aging per se has been associated with apoptotic loss of heart muscle cell,compensatory hypertrophy of remaining muscles cells and fibrosis leading to some stiffening of the ventricles with the only apparent "hit" being aging.
-But again that seems to happen to everyone and everyone does not develop diastolic heart failure.Maybe a second hit is needed and again according to the Dallas group a sedentary lifestyle may be that second hit.See here for commentary on effect of sedentary lifestyle on cardiac remodeling .
+But again that seems to happen to everyone and everyone does not develop diastolic heart failure.Maybe a second hit is needed and again according to the Dallas group a sedentary lifestyle may be one such second hit second hit.See here for commentary on effect of sedentary lifestyle on cardiac remodeling .

 1) Fujimoto,N. Effect of ageing on left ventricular compliance and distensibility in healthy sedentary humansThe Journal of Physiology2012 590 (pt 8)1871 (see end note 2)